 Id.
-Section 47-3303 does not explain what date is to be treated as the "date of [the] assessment."5 However, for purposes of determining when the within-six-months post-assessment deadline for appeals to the Superior Court expires, it appears that our case law has treated the assessment date not as the date when an assessment is first announced, but as the date when the tax assessment is final after any administrative review has occurred or been forgone.
+Section 47-3303 does not explain what date is to be treated as the "date of [the] assessment."5 As the above block quote shows, and as the District noted in its petition for rehearing, the statute does provide that "[t]he mailing to the taxpayer of a statement of taxes due shall be considered notice of assessment with respect to the taxes."
+Id.
+However, that provision governs the date of notice to the taxpayer, not the operative date of an assessment for purposes of an appeal to the Superior Court.
+For purposes of determining when the within-six-months post-assessment deadline for appeals to the Superior Court expires, it appears that our case law has treated the assessment date not as the date when an assessment is first announced, but as the date when the tax assessment is final after any administrative review has occurred or been forgone.
 See, e.g., First Interstate Credit All., Inc. v.
 District of Columbia, 604 A.2d 10, 10-11 (D.C.
 1992) (upholding the dismissal of a petition filed in the Superior Court on March 2, 1988, pursuant to Section 47-3303, in a case where the personal property assessment was announced on April 8, 1987, and a final determination after the taxpayer's protest was made on September 2, 1987; the rationale for dismissal was not that more than six months had passed since April 8, 1987, but that the taxpayer did not pay the full amount of interest that had accrued on the assessment before filing the Superior Court action).